 If you have questions about the Liebmann Fellowship or the application process, please contact Dr. Hillary Jenks at firstname.lastname@example.org.

-- The amount of each Fellowship will cover actual tuition costs plus an $18,000 annual stipend to be allocated towards room, board and ordinary living expenses, as well as any income taxes thereon.
+- The amount of each Fellowship will cover actual tuition costs (not fees) plus an $18,000 annual stipend to be allocated towards room, board and ordinary living expenses, as well as any income taxes thereon.

 - Fellowships are awarded annually, with possibility for renewal.